RateCity.com.au

 1. Determine the equity you have in the property

-This can be done by discovering your current property value, and subtracting the loan amount.
-Keep in mind that a lender will not allow you to access all the equity in your home, as you generally need a buffer (like your home loan deposit) to ensure you’re not in a risky borrowing situation.
+This can be done by calculating your current property value, and subtracting how much you currently owe on your loan.
+Keep in mind that a lender will not allow you to access all the equity in your home, as they will want you to maintain a minimum Loan to Value Ratio (LVR) to help ensure you’re not in a risky borrowing situation (and avoid having to take out costly Lenders Mortgage Insurance).
 This means you may only be able to access up to 80% of the available equity in the home.

-For example, a homeowner took out a $400,000 mortgage to buy a property worth $500,000 several years ago.
-Currently, they have an outstanding debt of $200,000.
-Assuming that the property’s value has not fallen, they would have built up $300,000 in home equity.
+For example, imagine a homeowner took out a $400,000 mortgage to buy a property worth $500,000 several years ago.
+Today, they have an outstanding debt of $200,000.
+Assuming the property’s value has not fallen, they would have built up $300,000 in home equity.
+If the property’s value had grown over time, they may have had even more equity available.

 Now, the homeowner wants to convert $50,000 of their equity into cash to pay for a home renovation project they’ve been daydreaming about.
-The homeowner chooses to refinance, and take out essentially a new mortgage worth $250,000.
+The homeowner chooses to refinance, essentially taking out a new mortgage worth $250,000.
 This includes the outstanding original mortgage debt, and the $50,000 they wanted for renovations.

-You could choose to refinance with your same lender, or consider taking the opportunity to compare the home loan market.
-It’s likely that since you took out your original loan that the market has changed, and that there may be more competitive options available.
+You could choose to refinance with your current lender, or consider taking the opportunity to compare the home loan market.
+It’s likely that the market has changed since you took out your original loan, and that there may be more competitive options available that may better suit your financial situation and goals.
 Tools like comparison tables and calculators can come in handy here to filter down and create a shortlist of refinancing options that best suit your current financial situation.

 3. Assess your financial situation

 Just because you’ve qualified for a home loan once doesn’t mean you are guaranteed refinancing approval.
 You may have recently changed jobs, suffered a loss of income, or racked up a considerable credit card debt.
-All of these factors go into determining your eligibility for your next home loan application.
+All of these factors can affect your eligibility for your next home loan application.
 Before you consider refinancing, take stock of your financial health, including your credit score, and ensure you’re in a positive position before applying.

 4. Make your application

 You’ve crossed your financial t’s and dotted your i’s.
 Now is the time to consider submitting your application to refinance your home loan.
-Some lenders will let you access the equity in your home as a flexible line of credit instead of a lump sum payment, meaning you have the flexibility to borrow and repay money up to your limit as required.
+Some lenders will let you access the equity in your home as a flexible line of credit instead of a lump sum payment, meaning you can borrow and repay money up to your limit as required.
 Like other mortgages, the typical repayment term offered is 25-30 years with a choice between fixed and variable cash-out refinance mortgage rates.

 How much can you borrow with a cash-out refinance?

-Typically, you’ll be able to borrow up to 80% of a property’s value with a cash-out refinance loan, also known as your available equity.
-This means you’ll have access to the cash amount or equity that is the difference between what you still owe and 80% of your property’s value.
+Typically, you can borrow up to 80% of a property’s value with a home loan before also needing to cover the cost of LMI.
+With a cash-out refinance loan, the amount you can borrow will be based on your available equity or usable equity, which is the difference between what you still owe and 80% of your property’s value.

-Keep in mind that most lenders may ask you to state the purpose of the loan when applying to assess their risk, and could reject the application on this basis.
+Lenders may also have their own limits on how much they’re willing to lend you, even if you have plenty of usable equity.
+Most lenders may ask you for your loan’s purpose when you apply, and could reject the application if it’s deemed too financially risky.
 Lenders will also require proof that you’d be able to meet the repayments for a higher amount of debt.

-Lenders want to minimise their risk while ensuring your new mortgage won’t put you under any financial stress leading to repayment issues.
-If you think you’re falling behind with your repayments, or are looking to refinance just to get some extra cash for your day-to-day expenses, it might be best to speak with a mortgage broker or financial planner to work out a more suitable option.
+Lenders want to minimise their risk while ensuring your new mortgage won’t put you under financial stress that could lead to repayment issues.
+If you think you’re falling behind with your repayments, or are looking to refinance to get some extra cash for your day-to-day expenses, it might be best to speak with a mortgage broker or financial planner to work out a suitable option.

 Home equity loan and cash-out refinance: What’s the difference?

-Cash-out refinance loans, and home equity loans are two different options to leverage the equity you’ve built in your property.
+Cash-out refinance loans and home equity loans offer two different ways to use the equity you’ve built in your property.

-A cash-out refinance is where you essentially take out a brand new mortgage with a higher loan amount than what you previously owed on your house.
-Generally, you’ll be able to do a cash-out refinance if you’ve had your property long enough to build equity or its value has risen.
-Some lenders will let you access the money as a flexible line of credit instead of a lump sum payment meaning you get periodical payments when needed.
+A cash-out refinance is where you essentially take out a brand-new mortgage with a higher loan amount than you previously owed.
+Generally, you’ll be able to do a cash-out refinance if you’ve had your property long enough to build equity, or if its value has risen over time.
+Some lenders will let you access the money as a flexible line of credit instead of a lump sum payment, meaning you get periodical payments when needed.
 Like other mortgages, the typical repayment term offered is 30 years with a choice between fixed and variable cash-out refinance mortgage rates.

 Compare home loans in Australia